FIGMENT NYC 2017 DREAM BIGGER

-FIGMENT NYC 2017 DREAM BIGGER is a new program for FIGMENT NYC, taking place on Governors Island on June 3-4th.
-For the past ten years, the FIGMENT NYC weekend event has transformed Governors Island with hundreds of collaborative artworks that are enjoyed by 20-25,000 participants over the weekend.
+FIGMENT NYC is took place on Governors Island on June 3rd and 4th, and for the past ten years the FIGMENT NYC weekend event has transformed Governors Island with hundreds of collaborative artworks that are enjoyed by 20-25,000 participants over the weekend.
+We welcome you to come and participate.
+Be a part of the dream.

 Revenge of the Third Rail (Chris Niederer and Debra Everett-Lane)